Saturation-Aware Angular Velocity Estimation: Extending the Robustness of SLAM to Aggressive Motions: THEORY

 \subsection{SLAM framework}

 ~ The \ac{SLAM} framework in which our angular velocity estimation method is inserted is divided into four steps which are described briefly in this section.
-For more details, refer to our previous work~\citep{Deschenes2021}. \textbf{1)~Intra-scan trajectory estimation: } Using the estimated angular velocities computed in \autoref{sec:speed-estimation} and accelerometer measurements, the trajectory of the \ac{IMU} is estimated.
+For more details, refer to our previous work~\citep{Deschenes2021}. \textbf{1)~Intra-scan trajectory estimation:} Using the estimated angular velocities and accelerometer measurements, the trajectory of the \ac{IMU} is estimated.
 To do so, first, the angular velocities and linear accelerations are passed through a Madgwick filter \cite{Madgwick2011} to estimate the orientation of the \ac{IMU} throughout the scan.
-These orientations are used to express all measurements in a gravity-oriented coordinate frame, allowing us to remove the gravity vector from accelerometer measurements.
+These orientations are used to remove the gravity vector from accelerometer measurements.
 Then, accelerometer measurements are integrated, and resulting displacements are added to the position computed in the previous registration to estimate the position of the \ac{IMU} throughout the scan.
 Finally, this position and orientation information is used in combination with the extrinsic calibration between the~\ac{IMU} and lidar to compute the trajectory of the latter during the scan. \textbf{2)~Deskewing:} As lidar sensors typically assume they are static during scans~\citep{Deschenes2021}, point positions need to be corrected with respect to intra-scan motion.
-We use the estimated position of the lidar frame during the scan to transform every measured point in the coordinate frame of the lidar at the start of the scan. \textbf{3)~Uncertainty-aware registration:} Using the \ac{TW} model and registration algorithm described in \cite{Deschenes2021}, the deskewed scans are registered to the reconstructed map of the environment.
-This weighting model takes the uncertainty of the deskewing into account for the registration algorithm by assigning a larger weight to scan points that are likely less affected by skewing.
-As the estimated displacement of the lidar during the scan is used as prior alignment for the registration algorithm, the quality of \ac{IMU} measurements has a major influence on the robustness of registration. \textbf{4)~Merge and map maintenance:} The registered deskewed scan is then merged into the map of the environment and maintenance operations are performed.
+The poses of the lidar previously estimated at each \ac{IMU} measurement time are linearly interpolated to transform every measured point in the coordinate frame of the lidar at the beginning of the scan. \textbf{3)~Uncertainty-aware registration:} Using the \ac{TW} model and registration algorithm described in \cite{Deschenes2021}, the deskewed scans are registered to the reconstructed map of the environment.
+This weighting model takes the uncertainty of the deskewing into account for the registration algorithm by assigning a larger weight to scan points that are likely to be less affected by skewing.
+As the estimated displacement of the lidar during the scan is used as a prior alignment for the registration algorithm, the quality of \ac{IMU} measurements has a major influence on the robustness of registration. \textbf{4)~Merge and map maintenance:} The registered deskewed scan is then merged into the map of the environment and maintenance operations are performed.
 These maintenance operations are surface normal computation and removal of points with a deskewing uncertainty above $\sigma_p^2$.